mezentsevs/github-followers-tracker/README.md

 This is a followers tracker, written in and for educational and demonstrational purposes.

-A lightweight and convenient application that tracks your GitHub followers and detects changes between runs.
+A lightweight and convenient application that tracks your GitHub followers, detects changes between runs, and allows you to check if specific users are in your followers list.

 Based on tech stack:
 - [Node.js](https://nodejs.org),